jun7/wyeb/README.md

 ## Changes
+$SUFFIX's default value is changed from "" to "/" though "" in the args is still accepted.
+So the double-quotations of $SUFFIX are no longer required.

 mdlbtn2winlist of the conf is removed. set new key mdlbtnleft=winlist if you use it.

 depends markdown -> discount: You have to add the flag '-f -style' to the generator of the main.conf